CRPF officer killed in Naxal encounter in Chhattisgarh | Law-Order

 A Central Reserve Police Force (CRPF) officer was killed during an exchange of fire with Maoists in Chhattisgarh's left-wing extremism affected Bijapur district on Saturday, officials said.

-The incident took place at Timmapur in the district when a CRPF patrol of the 168th battalion was out for a road opening and sanitising duty.
+The incident took place at Timmapur-Putkel under Basaguda police station area of the district when a CRPF patrol comprising personnel from the 'F company' of its 168th battalion was out for a road opening and sanitising duty.

-The officer, Assistant Commandant S B Tirkey, suffered bullet injuries and later, succumbed to injuries, the officials said.
+The officer, Assistant Commandant S B Tirkey, suffered bullet injuries and later succumbed to them, the officials said.

-A combing operation is currently underway in the area, about 440 kms from state capital Raipur.
+A combing operation is currently underway in the area, about 440 km from state capital Raipur.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)